Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > Short & Long Answer Question- Weavers, Iron Smelters and Factory Owners

 Q1: How were Indian textiles viewed in the world market?

-Ans: India was the largest producer of cotton textiles in the world before the British conquered Bengal around 1750.
-Indian textiles had long been renowned both for their fine quality and exquisite craftsmanship.
-They were extensively traded in Southeast Asia (Java, Sumatra, and Penang) and West and Central Asia.
-From the 16th century European trading companies began buying Indian textiles for sale in Europe.
+Ans: Before the British conquest of Bengal around 1750, India was the largest producer of cotton textiles in the world.
+Renowned for their fine quality and exquisite craftsmanship, Indian textiles were extensively traded in regions such as Southeast Asia (including Java, Sumatra, and Penang) as well as West and Central Asia.
+From the 16th century onwards, European trading companies began purchasing Indian textiles for sale in Europe, further establishing their global significance.

 Q2: How did the inventions of the Spinning Jenny and Steam Engine revolutionize cotton textile weaving in England?